 Best Western Premier Hotel Kaiserhof

 Hotel Kaiserhof is in a great position for the skiing – next to the Hahenkammbahn.
 It has good sized rooms and a lovely swimming-pool.
 Spa facilities include saunas, a steam bath, massage showers, and a fitness room.
 The restaurant serves traditional Tirolean cuisine and international dishes.

 Closer to the centre of town, Villa Licht is a small, chic property offering eight serviced apartments at lower prices than the big hotels: it’s a canny spot for a holiday, if you can get a room.
 Apartments have parquet floors, kitchenettes, and most of them have balconies.

 Hotel Maria Theresia

-Hotel Maria Theresia has a newly-built spa and its interior blends old with new.
+The Maria Theresia has a newly-built spa and its interior blends old with new.
 It’s set outside the pedestrian centre, but is a short walk away from the shops and restaurants.
-The Q!
-Hotel Maria Theresia is the official casino hotel of Casinos Austria.
+The restaurant serves traditional Tirolean cuisine and the hotel is the official casino hotel of Casinos Austria.

-Chalet Linda has 14 rooms and is a few minutes’ walk from the Hahnenkamm gondola and town centre, so if you want the UK tour operator chalet experience, this would make a good base.
+Chalet Linda has 14 double bedrooms and is a few minutes’ walk from the Hahnenkamm gondola and town centre, so if you want the UK tour operator chalet experience, this would make a good base.

 Gartenhotel Erika is a striking Art Nouveau built in 1897.
 It has large bedrooms, two swimming-pools, a spa, and a children’s playroom.
 The hotel is a great place for animal-lovers, with its own pet dogs, cats and deer.
 Guests can walk the dogs and children can feed the deer.
 The hotel is three minutes’ drive from the Hahnenkamm gondola.